IDSP22/Final_Project_Deep_Sedation/README.md

 #### Report contents and presentation
 The final report will be delivered to the sponsor of the project and will contain:
-•	Background of the study, including goals, methodology, and participants characteristics.
+*	Background of the study, including goals, methodology, and participants characteristics.
-•	Findings for the research questions.
+*	Findings for the research questions.
-•	Quantitative results.
-•	Discussion on the implications of the results.
+*	Discussion on the implications of the findings.
-•	Provides recommendations.
+*	Provide recommendations.
-•	Suggest follow-on research.
+*	Suggest follow-on research.
-The sponsor will review and comment on the draft.
-I will incorporate the agreed changes and then present a summary of the findings.

 ## Findings/results from interviews
 ## Prototyping round 1
 ## Developments after round 1